Davidson hits 7th HR at Kansas City as White Sox win 7-4

 RENTERIA ABSENT

-White Sox manager Rick Renteria missed the game to attend his mother's funeral in Austin, Texas, and plans to return for Sunday's game.
-Bench coach Joe McEwing was the acting manager.
+Renteria missed the game to attend his mother's funeral in Austin, Texas, and plans to return for Sunday's game.
+Bench coach McEwing was the acting manager.

 LIFE SAVERS